cortexlabs/cortex/docs/clusters/observability/metrics.md

 ## Long term metric storage

 Prometheus can be configured to write metrics to other monitoring solutions or databases for long term storage.
-You can attach a remote storage adapter to prometheus that will receive samples from prometheus and write to your destination.
-You can find a list of prometheus remote storage adapters [here](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage).
-More prometheus remote storage adapters can be found online if yours isn't on the list.
+You can attach a remote storage adapter to Prometheus that will receive samples from Prometheus and write to your destination.
+You can find a list of Prometheus remote storage adapters [here](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage).
+Additional remote storage adapters can be found online if yours isn't on the list.

 Once you've found an adapter that works for you, follow the steps below:

 ### Configure kubectl

-Follow these [instructions](../../clusters/advanced/kubectl.md) to setup kubectl and point it to your cluster.
+Follow these [instructions](../../clusters/advanced/kubectl.md) to set up kubectl.

-### Update prometheus
+### Update Prometheus

-Define a `patch.yaml` file with your changes to the prometheus server:
+Define a `patch.yaml` file with your changes to the Prometheus server:

 ```yaml
 spec: